 Excerpted Redline of Trademark Clearinghouse Rights Protection Mechanism Requirements – Sections 2.3.6 and 2.3.7 – For Discussion Purposes

 2.3.6 Registry Operator MUST provide a mechanism to resolve disputes regarding its registration of Sunrise Registrations.
-Each Registry Operator MUST develop a Sunrise Dispute Resolution Policy (“SDRP”), which will allow challenges to Sunrise Registrations related to Registry Operator’s Allocation and registration policies, including on the grounds that the domain name that was registered does not match the Trademark Record on which the Sunrise -Eligible Rights Holder based its Sunrise Registration.
+Each Registry Operator MUST develop a Sunrise Dispute Resolution Policy (“SDRP”), which will allow challenges to Sunrise Registrations related to Registry Operator’s Allocation and registration policies.
+Registry Operator MUST incorporate the TMCH Dispute Resolution Procedure (as defined in Section 2.3.7 below) in its SDRP to address challenges to Sunrise Registrations related to the grounds that the domain name that was registered does not match the Trademark Record on which the Sunrise -Eligible Rights Holder based its Sunrise Registration.
 Registry Operator MUST provide prompt notice of the outcome of an SDRP proceeding to the affected parties.
 To the extent applicable, ICANN MUST use commercially reasonable efforts to ensure that the TMCH Sunrise and Claims Operator cooperates with Registry Operator in effectuating Registry Operator’s SDRP.

+2.3.7.
+Registry Operator will immediately temporarily suspend a Sunrise Registration following notice from the Trademark Clearinghouse that the Trademark Record on which the Sunrise-Eligible Rights Holder based its Sunrise Registration was deemed invalid in accordance with the TMCH Dispute Resolution Procedure as set forth at https://trademark-clearinghouse.com/dispute-resolution-procedures/ (as updated from time to time, the “TMCH DRP”) until the Trademark Clearinghouse provides further notice that such Trademark Record (A) has been updated to <verified> in accordance with the TMCH DRP, in which case the Registry Operator shall restore such Sunrise Registration; or (B) remains invalid following either sixty (60) calendar days (or such other period as set forth in the TMCH DRP) after such Sunrise Registration was deemed invalid or the conclusion of a challenge by the Trademark Holder or Trademark Agent (as defined in the TMCH DRP), in which case the Registry Operator shall delete such Sunrise Registration.